 Many women feel as if sex is an obligation.
 If only he didn’t want it so much, all the problems would go away.
-But he’s sex-obsessed, which makes me always feel guilty.
+But he’s sex-obsessed!
+My husband wants me all the time, which makes me feel guilty all the time.
 And that’s why sex has become a problem.

 To let you in on a guy’s perspective, I’ve asked Paul Byerley, from The Generous Husband, to share some thoughts.

 Why does your husband want sex so much?
 Maybe you think the why is that he is over sexed, or selfish, or has seen too much porn.
 Any or all of those might be in the mix, but there are other things that are more important – things that have to do with emotions and relationship.
 Yes, men have those feelings – they tend to be buried and denied, but they are there.